St. Paul's College, Hong Kong: Current campus at Bonham Road

 The land (Inland Lot No. 7935) at Bonham Road on which St. Paul's College now stand was a private property known as "Fairlea" in the early colonial days.
-In the 1880s, the small boarding school for Chinese girls founded by missionary and educator Margaret Johnstone (莊思端) moved into Fairlea.
-The boarding school was taken over by the Church Missionary Society in 1886 and named Fairlea Girls' School (飛利女校), and is one of the predecessors of the current Heep Yunn School.
+In the 1880s, the small boarding school for Chinese girls founded by missionary and educator Margaret Johnstone moved into Fairlea.
+The boarding school was taken over by the Church Missionary Society in 1886 and named Fairlea Girls' School, and is one of the predecessors of the current Heep Yunn School.

 The University of Hong Kong was formed in 1911, and in its early days, it was compulsory for all students to live in a residential hall.
 Being directly opposite the Main Building of HKU, Fairlea was converted into St. John's Hall, the first hall of the newly founded university.
 Fairlea Girls' School moved to 4–6 Babington Path as a result.
 During the Japanese occupation of Hong Kong, St. John's Hall was occupied by an infantry company and also acted as a shelter for local Anglo-Indian and Eurasian refugees, and the Hall was extensively looted after the surrender of Japan.
 As HKU recommenced classes in 1946, St. John's Hall reopened in 1947 with the aid from the Education Department, with the condition that the latter could use the West Wing of St. John's Hall, location of which is now SPC's Stewart Building.
 The affiliated primary school of Northcote Training College soon moved in.
 When SPC regained its independence in 1950, it initially occupied the West Wing as well.